-Normally, most of your hairs are in the growing phase, so you never lose too much at one time.
 The average person loses 100 strands of hair a day, Noland says.
 You might see strands of hair in your brush and in the shower.
 What’s not normal is hair is falling out in clumps like Jada Pinkett-Smith has shared.

 There are a few conditions that can cause you to lose much more than 100 strands a day.

 Hair Loss After Childbirth and Other Hormonal Changes

 Telogen effluvium, hair loss 3-4 months after you give birth, causes most instances of unusual hair loss, Noland says.
 Your body holds hairs in a growing phase for awhile, then quickly shifts to a resting phase, so you start losing 300-500 hairs a day.
 While you won’t see bald spots, your hair will be thinner.

 “That’s when people are really concerned.
 In the shower, they’ll feel like their hair is coming out in masses,” Noland says.
 “It’s usually some sort of life stress or body stress that does that.”
 This is why you lose hair 2-3 months after you give birth.
 Sudden illnesses with a high fever, thyroid disease, high stress, and other things that cause hormonal shifts can also be culprits.

 The resting phase of hair growth only lasts 2-3 months.
 If you can address the cause, you’ll stop losing hair and it will begin growing again.
 Your doctor may prescribe vitamins to help you regrow healthy hair.
 You should avoid chemical treatments such as highlights, hair dye, or a perm during this time.